 Ms. Erika has been teaching at Intercultural since 2007 where she has worked as an assistant teacher for primary and elementary classrooms in addition to working in the Extended Day program.
 Ms. Erika has also worked as a bilingual teacher in Mexico for students 9 to 12 years old.
 She hopes that every child she works with feels comfortable to approach her at any given time to share any thought or idea.
 Ms. Erika's goal is to acquire Montessori teaching certification.
 She feels proud of her two daughters who were enrolled in Intercultural from preschool through 6th grade in the Japanese community.

 Ms. Ana has been with Intercultural since 2015 working as an Extended Day teacher.
 She is originally from San Luis Potosi, Mexico and has been living in Chicago for 15 years.
 She graduated with a BAchelor's degree from St. Augustine College.
 Ms. Ana Karina enjoys her time working with all the wonderful children she has met.

 Ms. Laura started at Intercultural in 2016.She attended Benito Juarez High School in Chicago and studied Education at Harold Washington College.
-She grew up very nearby in our West Loop neighborhood and is happy to be working at a neighborhood school.
+She grew up in the West Loop neighborhood and is happy to be working at our school.
 When not at Intercultural Laura is a busy mother of five children.